|Nutrition Facts (per serving)|

 - Optional: hot pepper sauce (llajua)

-- Finely mince the garlic and onions.
-Peel the carrots and cut them into small dice.
+Finely mince the garlic and onions.
+Peel the carrots and cut them into small diced pieces.
 Set aside.